The Best Places to Visit in Basque Country

 Saint-Jean-de-Luz

-South of Biarritz, in the Basque Country of France, the fishing port of Saint-Jean-de-Luz sits on the estuary of the Nivelle River right as it empties into the ocean.
-The small town prospered in the 17th century thanks to a combination of income from fishing and the activity of the area’s pirates, called the Basque corsairs.
+South of Biarritz, in the Basque Country of France, the fishing port of Saint-Jean-de-Luz sits on the estuary of the Nivelle River where it empties into the ocean.
+The small town prospered in the 17th century with fishing and the activity of the area’s pirates, the Basque corsairs, contributing to the economy.
 It’s perhaps best known as the location of the wedding between French King Louis XIV and Maria Theresa of Spain.

 Visit Saint-Jean-de-Luz for the quintessential coastal Basque experience.
-Here you’ll find a beautiful stretch of beach and several small, pretty squares where you can sit and take in local life.
-As a town used to welcoming travelers and nomads of all kinds, Saint-Jean-de-Luz is a particularly open-minded and welcoming part of Basque Country.
+It offers a beautiful stretch of beach and several small, pretty squares where you can sit and take in local life.
+As a town that’s used to welcoming travelers and nomads of all kinds, Saint-Jean-de-Luz is a particularly open-minded and welcoming part of Basque Country.

 Highlights of Saint-Jean-de-Luz:

-- Rue Gambetta pedestrian street lined with shops
+- The pedestrianized Rue Gambetta street lined with shops

 - The Saint-Jean-Baptiste church where the French king was married